PHP-DI/PHP-DI/news/06-php-di-4-0-new-definitions.md

+---
+template: blogpost
-# What will change in PHP-DI 4: the new definition format
+title: What will change in PHP-DI 4: the new definition format
+author: Matthieu Napoli

-*Posted by [Matthieu Napoli](http://mnapoli.fr) on January 16th 2014*
+date: January 16th 2014
+---

 In PHP-DI 4, the definition format will change.
 Autowiring and Annotations are still there, but the YAML and PHP array definitions have disappeared.
 Let's see why.